Jakarta ePrix: Fees

-Corruption Eradication Commission (KPK) cited high commitment fees paid to the Jakarta government for the Jakarta ePrix.
-Also according to the government regulation number 19 of 2019 concerning Regional Finance Managements, in article 98 paragraph (6); funding of activities for multiple years shall not exceed the end of office, except for national priorities and strategic affairs, as the governor of Jakarta Anies Baswedan is slated to leave the office in 2022.
+The Corruption Eradication Commission (KPK) cited high commitment fees paid to the Jakarta government for the Jakarta ePrix.
+Also, according to Government Regulation No. 19 of 2019 concerning Regional Finance Management, Article 98, paragraph (6), funding of activities for multiple years shall not exceed the end of office, except for national priorities and strategic affairs, as the governor of Jakarta, Anies Baswedan, was slated to leave office in 2022.
 In response to the high commitment fees, Hardiyanto Kenneth, a member of the Regional People's Representative Council in Jakarta, requested their return.

 Interpellation

 In August 2021, the political parties Indonesian Democratic Party of Struggle and Indonesian Solidarity Party attempted a failed interpellation of Jakarta ePrix against Anies Baswedan for being introduced into his 2021–2022 regional priorities.
-According to Prasetio, the event will potentially burden future governors after Anies leaves the office.
+According to Prasetio, the event will potentially burden future governors after Anies leaves office.

 Tender failure

 As of 24 January 2022, the tender to construct the circuit was declared failed according to the e-procurement site of PT Jakpro.
-A member of Jakarta Regional People's Representative Council, Gembong Warsono, alleged an intentional tender failure to enable PT Jakpro to select contractors directly.
+A member of the Jakarta Regional People's Representative Council, Gembong Warsono, alleged an intentional tender failure to enable PT Jakpro to select contractors directly.
 Despite the failure of the tender, it was later announced on 5 February that PT Jaya Konstruksi Manggala Pratama won the tender.

 Accident

 On 27 May 2022, the grandstand roof at the Ancol circuit collapsed due to strong winds.
-On 4 June 2022, a portion of the circuit was on fire.
+On 4 June 2022, a portion of the circuit caught fire.